 One of the main ways to improve the productivity and efficiency of an employee is.
 Of course, to train and develop them appropriately to ensure that they gain the appropriate knowledge to work properly within the industry.

 If you feel that reducing training is a good way of saving the business money and time, then you are wrong as this could completely backfire.
 Instead, it is good to ensure that all employees are taught the necessary skills to perform their role in the job.
 This way, employees can be confident within their role, and this can lead to an increase in their levels of productivity and efficiency within their job role.

-In fact, according to a 2015 survey, seven out of ten respondents said that the efficient development opportunities and job related training had a direct influence in their decision to stay working for a company.
-The lesson here is that you should invest in training all present employees, because after all, the cost or keeping current employees will cost a lot less than the cost of replacing them for new employees.
+In fact, according to a 2015 survey, seven out of ten respondents said that efficient development opportunities and job-related training had a direct influence on their decision to stay working for a company.
+The lesson here is that you should invest in training all present employees.
+Because after all, the cost of keeping current employees will cost a lot less than the cost of replacing them for new employees.

 2. Make Clear Goals

 It isn’t fair to assume that an employee is going to be productive if they don’t have a clear and focused goal to aim for.
 If you do not clearly define a goal, and above that, if the goal isn’t actually achievable, then the employee won’t be efficient.
 With that being said, always make sure that employees’ tasks and goals are as narrow and clear as possible.